Russspruce/ember-movie/README.md

 # Ember-extended

-A review app made with Ember that is made for demonstrating skills with helpers and computed properties to show the calculated scores of ---.
+A review app made with Ember that is made for demonstrating skills with helpers and computed properties to the reviews of the movies.

 ## Prerequisites